Review our Manuscript Preparation Guidelines

 If you have supporting information for your manuscript, you have to submit it during submission.
 ICRP will host an approved version of the article online.
 You should always consult the relevant journal's author guidelines to see whether supporting information is accepted.

-Cover Letter and Agreement Form
+Cover Letter and Authorship Disclosure Statements(click here)

 Submission Process